JimBlizzard/aksworkshop-work/readme.md

 ## CI and CD

 Hint The source code repositories on GitHub contain an azure-pipelines.yml definition that you can use with Azure Pipelines to build and deploy the containers.
 See <https://github.com/Azure/azch-captureorder/blob/master/azure-pipelines.yml>

+Fork the captureorder project: https://github.com/Azure/azch-captureorder/

+Clone it.

+Modify the manifests/deployment.yaml file -- use my container registry. "acrForBlizz"

+Push the code to github repo: <https://github.com/JimBlizzard/azch-captureorder>

+Create an Azure DevOps project: aksworkshopAzDevOps

+Multi-stage pipelines and new service coonnections experience are enabled.

+Create a docker service connection.
+Named it *containerRegistryConnection*

+Create a variable group called *captureorder-variables* and a *mongoPassword* secret.
+Click on the Lock icon to make it a secret.
+Add *mongoHost* and *mongoUser* as variables.

+Create an environment *aksworkshop* which is dev